gballet/verkle-block-sample/README.md

     * Rust and geth verkle proofs check out in the test
   * 09.02.22:
     * block proof decoding completed
+  * 03.03.22:
+    * updated to a block creating a contract

 ## TODO